it3xl/linked-server-alias-workaround/README.md

 6. Use the cloned stored procedure where the first procedure is used.
 1. Use your brain for others stuff.
 Or ask me if any troubles.

+## Other solutions

+* Dynamic aliases on linked-server objects (created in a loop).
+Aka aliases on target objects as MyLinkedServer.MyDb.dbo.MyTable
+No fast switching.
+Awful for huge codebase.

+* A network alias switching
+It blocks various automation.
+There is no exact point in the time.

+* Dynamic SQL
+This is an error prone approach.
+Extra expensive approach even for middle level databases.